vijaysamanuriWM/hyscale-json-schema/docs/hyscale-commands-reference.md

 Deploy an application service

 Options:
-  -f, --file string    <serviceName>.hspec service spec file -n, --namespace string     namespace name
+  -f, --file string          service spec file _<serviceName>.hspec_ -n, --namespace string     namespace name
   -a, --application string   Application Name
-  -v  --verbose     optional verbose mode
+  -v  --verbose              _Optional_ verbose mode
 ```

+## Description

 To deploy an application service which is defined in the hspec file, use the "deploy" command.
 The command requires hspec file, Kubernetes namespace and the application name as  inputs.
 Multiple hspec files (-f <serviceName1>.hspec -f <serviceName2>.hspec <serviceNameN>.hspec) can be provided to deploy multiple services.